MiguelCastillo/minify-bits/README.md

 ##### Minify with configuration settings.
 All settings are passed directly to [uglify](https://github.com/mishoo/UglifyJS2#api-reference).
 Please refer to their site for details on the different options.

-The *only* option that specific to the minify-bits is `sourceMap`, which is a boolean to enable/disable generating source maps.
+The *only* option that is specific to minify-bits is `sourceMap`, which is a boolean to enable/disable generating source maps.
 I expect this list will grow.

 ``` javascript
 var bitRunner = require('bit-runner');